 Assemble a garden arch – DIY

-Posted by jerry on January 22nd, 2006 — Posted in DIY, Journal
+Posted by Jerry on January 22nd, 2006 — Posted in DIY, Journal

 At Christmas I bought a cheapie garden arch and had it assembled and in the garden in about half an hour on Christmas day.
 The Gardman Gothic Arch comes in a long flat box with clear instructions for assembly.
 But despite following the instructions carefully, on Boxing Day a strong gusty wind shook it apart.
 But not to dispair – it is just one of life’s challenges – here’s how I solved the problem so sucessfully that I bought another one.